folio-org/stripes-build/doc/commands.md

-# Stripes CLI Commands
+# stripes-build Commands

-Version 2.5.0
+Version 1.1.0

 This following command documentation is generated from the CLI's own built-in help.
 Run any command with the `--help` option to view the latest help for your currently installed CLI.
 To regenerate this file, run `yarn docs`.

 > Note: Commands labeled "(work in progress)" are incomplete or experimental and subject to change.